 - 1. A pre-paving conference is held before the milling and paving operation and a written report is distributed.
-[CPAM Sec.
-3.1] - 2.
+[CPAM 3.1] - 2.
 A qualified CTQP Asphalt Paving Level 2 technician shall be on the roadway at all times when placing HMA at the job site (except when placing miscellaneous or temporary asphalt).
 All testing shall be performed by a CTQP Asphalt Paving Level 1 technician with the exception that cross-slope, temperature, and spread rate can be performed by someone under the supervision of a CTQP Paving Level 2 technician at the roadway.
 [Spec.
-105-8.6.2] - 3.
+105-8.5.2] - 3.
 A copy of the approved Contractor's Quality Control Plan shall be present on the project and the Contractors Roadway QC Technician is required to have a copy of the mix design for the HMA being placed at paving site.
-[CPAM 3.2.7.4] - 4.
+[CPAM 3.2.6.4] - 4.
 The paving machine is equipped with automatic longitudinal screed controls with a min. length of 25 feet are being used during paving operation.
 The paving machine is equipped with electronic cross slope controls.
 [330.5.2.2] - 5.
 Establish the forward speed of the asphalt paver based on the rate of delivery of the mix to the roadway, but not faster than the optimum speed needed to adequately compact the pavement.
 [Spec.
 330-6.1.4] - 6.
-Do not place asphalt mixtures while rain is falling or when there is water on the surface to be paved.
+Do not place asphalt mixtures while rain is falling or when there is water on the surface to be covered.
 [Spec.
 330-3.2.3] - 7.
 Ensure trucks are not bumping the paver.
 After releasing the HMA material from the truck's body to the paver, the remaining material in the truck shall not be dumped on the tacked surface in front of the paver.
 [Spec.
 330-4] - 8.
 A string line is being used for an accurate, uniform alignment of the pavement edge in areas where there is no curb and gutter.
 The deviation along the unsupported pavement edge shall be not more than +/- 1.5 inches from the stringline.
 [Spec.
 330-6.1.1] - 9.
 Do not allow the mixture to adhere to the wheels or tires of any rollers and do not use fuel or other petroleum distillates to prevent adhesion.
-Scrapers, pads and moistening systems shall be function properly to avoid having HMA adhering to the wheels.
+Scrapers, pads, and moistening systems shall be functioning properly to avoid having HMA adhering to the wheels.
 [Spec.
-330-5.3] - 10.
+330-5.3.3] - 10.
 Pneumatic-tire rollers (traffic rollers) are using tires inflated 50 to 55 PSI or as specified by the manufacturer.
 [Spec.
 330-5.3.2] - 11.
-Pneumatic-tire roller (traffic roller) is used on first overbuild course and the traffic roller or vibratory roller is used on the first structural layer over an asphalt rubber membrane interlayer (ARMI) layer.
+Pneumatic-tire roller (traffic roller) is used on first overbuild course.
+Traffic roller or vibratory roller is used on the first structural layer over an asphalt rubber membrane interlayer (ARMI) layer.
 [Spec.
-330-7.6] - 12.
-When using an extendable screed device to extend the screed's width on the full width lane or shoulder by 24 inches or greater, an auger extension, paddle, or kicker device shall be equipped and used during paving unless the Contractor provides written documentation from the manufacturer that these are not necessary.
-[Spec.
-330-5.2.3]
+330-7.6]